GMOD/Apollo/docs/TestScript.md

 13.2) Tracks

-13.2.1) Check the display of evidence available on all tracks by clicking to "check" and "uncheck" fromthe list of available tracks.
+13.2.1) Check the display of evidence available on all tracks by clicking to "check" and "uncheck" from the list of available tracks.

 13.2.2) Search for a track using the search box.